susam/ice/README.rst

 any string devoid of ``/``, ``<`` and ``>``.
 The characters ``<>`` is an
 anonymous wildcard because there is no name associated with this wildcard.
-The part of the request path matched by an anonymous wildcard is passed as a positional argument to the route's callable.
+The part of the request path matched by an anonymous wildcard is passed as a positional argument to the route's handler.

 .. code:: python